SkafteNicki/dtu_mlops/s5_continuous_integration/github_actions.md

 3. We have provided a workflow file called `tests.yaml` that should run your tests for you.
 Place this file in the `.github/workflows/` folder.
 The workflow file consists of three steps:

-    * First, a Python environment or uv environment is initiated (in this case Python 3.12)
+    * First, a uv environment is set up with Python 3.12

-    * Next, all dependencies required to run the test are installed
+    * Next, all dependencies required to run the test are installed using uv

     * Finally, `pytest` is called and our tests will be run

     Go over the file and try to understand the overall structure and syntax of the file.

-    === "Using pip"

     !!! example "`tests.yaml`"

         ```python linenums="1" title="tests.yaml"
-            --8<-- "s5_continuous_integration/exercise_files/tests_pip.yaml"
+        --8<-- "s5_continuous_integration/exercise_files/tests.yaml"
         ```

-    === "Using uv"

-        !!! example "`tests.yaml`"

-            ```python linenums="1" title="tests.yaml"
-            --8<-- "s5_continuous_integration/exercise_files/tests_uv.yaml"
-            ```

-4. (Optional, for `pip` users) For the script to work you need to define the `requirements.txt` and `requirements_tests.txt`.
-The first file should contain all the packages required to run your code.
-The second file contains all *additional* packages required to run the tests.
-In your simple case, it may very well be that the second file is empty.
-However, sometimes additional packages are used for testing that are not strictly required for the scripts to run.

-5. Finally, try pushing the changes to your repository.
+4. Finally, try pushing the changes to your repository.
 Hopefully, your tests should just start, and after some time you will see a green check mark next to the hash of the commit.
 Also, try to inspect the *Actions* tab where you can see the history of actions run.